 - Governing bandwidth when users begin to take up too much bandwidth perusing YouTube and Facebook

 - Re-routing traffic to a connection that is getting the best response time

 - Providing access to the Internet to temporary visitors such as auditors

 With a central dashboard, you can quickly gain visibility into your network's performance, make traffic-routing decisions with a few clicks of a button, and ensure that redundant connections are not collecting dust until a failover occurs.
 With zero-touch deployment capabilities, SD-WAN really is a plug-and-play.

 If you haven’t noticed, Cloud adoption isn’t necessarily a choice.
 While many organizations do in fact make a choice to run to the cloud or, adversely, stay on-premises as long as possible, many applications that are part of your business model can be forced on you.
 The cloud model in a traditional WAN network creates some challenges as most organizations want to centralize and control Internet egress points for costs and security purposes.
 SD-WAN provides organizations with the ability to secure and route traffic in a more sensible manner to overcome obstacles thrown in your path from cloud adoption.

 There’s no doubt that SD-WAN can be a very compelling option as you review the state of your WAN today and where it needs to be tomorrow.
 It should be noted that not every organization is a perfect fit for SD-WAN.

-To register for the Lunch & Learn, click here or on the button below.
+To learn SD-WAN can positively impact your organization's network, click here or on the button below.

 Jerry Lyon is the Infrastructure Engineer Team Manager at Systems Engineering (SE).
 Over the 20 years that Jerry has been with SE, he has worked with many client networks and has seen the various technological changes businesses have transitioned to.